zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 child #=> => {:name=>"Carrie Fisher", :mother=>{:name=>"Debbie Reynolds", :mother=>{:name=>"Maxene Reynolds"}, :father=>{:name=>"Raymond Reynolds"}}, :father=>{:name=>"Eddie Fisher", :mother=>{:name=>"Gitte Winokur", :mother=>{}, :father=>{}}, :father=>{}}}
 ```

+While AoAs or AoHs are frequently described using ONLY literal syntax, with a
+HoH, it might be more readable to define the nodes in single-instance variables
+and then use the short variables to build the HoH.

 ## Conclusion

-Congratulations, you've learned to use your second nested data structure: the
+Congratulations, you've learned to use your third nested data structure: the
-`Array` of `Hash`es.
-You've seen that you can build them by building `Array`s
+`Hash` of `Hash`es.
+You've seen that you can build them by building `Hash`es
-filled with variables that point to `Hash`es, or that you can use literal
+filled with variables that point to `Hash`es in an infinite regress.
+You'll
-notation to build them out.

-You've seen that you can use coordinates to look up elements in the AoH as well
-as update those elements.
-In the lab associated with this material, you'll have
-a chance to make sure you've understood the basics.
+start off using HoH very rarely, but, in time, thanks to our networked and
+social age, you're going to become friends with them.